Practice Under Pressure

 Having fun with these drills is key because the more you enjoy it, the more confident you will feel when faced with these shots on the course and the pressure practice will have paid off.
 Have a go, see how you get on and please let me know how you get on.

-Paul Finch has been a member of the British PGA for the past 10 years and has held various positions within the golf industry.
+Paul Finch has been a member of the British PGA for over a decade and has held various positions within the golf industry.
 He thoroughly enjoys coaching and this has been his passion throughout his career.

 Paul has left the IGI, we wish him all the best!